multiversx/mx-sdk-specs/smart-contracts/smart_contracts_controller.md

     };

     // Specialized function to await and parse a contract upgrade transaction.
-    // Does "await_completed_transaction" and "parse_upgrade" in one go.
+    // Does "await_transaction_completed" and "parse_upgrade" in one go.
     await_completed_upgrade(transaction_hash: string): {
         return_code: string;
         return_message: string;